Most children with special educational needs will receive the help they need through the Graduated Approach to Support for Children with SEND

-The following people have a specific right to request a statutory assessment for an Education, Health and Care Plan (EHCP):
+The following people have the right to request an EHC needs assessment:

 - The child’s parent